zpatrick/rclient/README.md

 [![Go Doc](https://godoc.org/github.com/zpatrick/rclient?status.svg)](https://godoc.org/github.com/zpatrick/rclient)

 ## Overview
 RClient is a Go package for interacting with REST APIs.
-It aims to have a clean, readable API for simple use cases, while having the flexibility to accommodate complex application requirements.
+While it is often recommended to just use the standard Go library when interacting with an API, this all-to-often leads to duplicate code across different projects.
+While there are already great Go rest clients out there ([sling](https://github.com/dghubble/sling), [resty](https://github.com/go-resty/resty), etc.), I find their design to be either too verbose or inflexible.
+RClient is my attempt to make a Go rest client that is simple, flexible, and small.

 ## Getting Started
+Checkout the [Examples](https://github.com/zpatrick/rclient/tree/master/examples) folder for some working examples.
 The following snippet shows RClient interacting with Github's API:
 ```
 package main